 It is very important that if you have a problem you see help as soon as possible, and notify us of the situation.
 The Examiners will always take such circumstances into account where appropriate, but the later the notification, the less scope there is to do so.
-Notification of mitigating circumstances MUST be given before the Exam Board meeting is held.
+Notification of mitigating circumstances MUST be given before the deadline.
 Late notification will normally mean that no consideration can be taken of the circumstances.